Grupo Especial de Operaciones: Organization

+Capacities

+The GEO has response capabilities and is responsible for VIP protection duties, as well as countering and responding to terrorism.

+Organized along the lines of many other police tactical units throughout Europe, the GEOs is focused on dealing with terrorist attacks, including aircraft hijackings as well as maritime threats and hostage taking.

+The GEO can also be used in a support role for Spanish Police operations outside the realm of terrorism, and is active in protecting visiting heads of state and providing security for high-profile events such as the 1992 Summer Olympics held in Barcelona.

+The GEO is a member of the ATLAS Network, that includes all the national police tactical units of European Union countries and some countries outside the European Union.

 Access and training

 Joining the GEO is accomplished by approximately 3% of the candidates every year.

 To join the GEO it is necessary to have been a member of the Cuerpo Nacional de Policía for two years, and to have at least one of the following skills: expertise in a martial art, scuba diving, being a marksmanship instructor, is an explosives expert and having worked in one of the operative groups the Police has in some province capitals.

 The trial features both physical fitness and psychological tests.
 Its physical fitness test includes arm flexions on a bar, vertical jump, an obstacle course, running three kilometers in eleven minutes and a half, fifty meters of freestyle swimming, a strength test, a speed race and the last challenge which tests the candidates' decision-making capacity.

 On the psychological and intelligence test the mental capabilities of the candidates are checked.

 Specialization

 After having passed the access trial, GEO potential members go through a specialization course in Guadalajara which is not passed by all candidates.

 There are four areas that candidates must master: instrumental, juridical, socio-professional, and police sciences and techniques.

 Police science and technique features high-speed and off-road driving, lock picking techniques, abseiling and climbing techniques, maneuvers with helicopters, transmissions, explosives and knowledge about terrorist groups.

 Instrumental area deals with physical aptitudes such as marksmanship, obstacle courses, martial arts, physical fitness, swimming, sniping, diving, and proficiency with motorcycles.

 The remaining areas are focused on the rights of terrorist groups and exchanging experience with members of similar groups of other countries.